 When it comes to recruitment of any new talent, your employees’ safety is a priority before settling down on a decision.
-Before introducing a new individual to a firm, it is essential to assure your employees that the new candidate is not a criminal but a respectable professional from a reputed firm or establishment.
+Before introducing a new individual to a firm, it is essential to assure your employees that the new candidate is free off criminal records and is a respectable professional from reputed firm or establishment.

 A pre-employment test will help a recruiter to weed out candidates who are a potential threat to the employees and customers of an organisation.
-It will keep sexual offenders, violent individuals, sadists, alcoholics and other such individuals at bay, thus helping a recruiter maintain the decorum of the company.
+It will keep sexual offenders, violent, sadists, alcoholics and other such individuals at bay, thus helping a recruiter maintain the decorum of the company.

 Lastly, a background check offers an HR manager or recruiter peace of mind.
-It dodges uncertainties and common doubts relating to recruitment and brings you peace of mind that you will require in running the business efficiently.
+It dodges uncertainties and common doubts relating to recruitment and brings you peace of mind that you will require to run the business efficiently.